arturhoo/p-medians-evolutionary-algorithm/README.md

     $ python src/p-medians.py data/SJC1.dat 200 250 0.1 0.6 2 -e 0.1

+and here is the sample output explained(simplified for clarity):

+    ---Parameters:
+    tsize: 2
+    gener: 50
+    popsize: 5
+    elitism: 0.1
+    inst: data/SJC1.dat
+    mutprob: 0.1
+    coprob: 0.6
+    p: 10
+    ---Report:
+    {'best_i': 6,  # fitness of the best individual
+     'best_i_hist': [12, (...), 6],  # fitness of the best individual at each generation
+     'better_sons': 40,  # total number of sons that have better fitness than their parents 'generation': 44,  # generation on which first appeared the best overall individual 'mean_fitness_history': [10, (...), 9],  # mean fitness the population at each generation 'repeated_i_hist': [2, (...), 4]  # number of repeated individuals at each generation 'time': 0.326,  # time spent in the evolutionary process 'total_sons': 123,  # totnal number of sons generated through crossover 'worst_i': 28  # fitness of the worst individual in the final generation }

 ### Configuring your Python Environment

 These instruction are for the configuration of the Python environment under